|MP 7.01.54||Transmyocardial Revascularization|

 Open TMR as an Adjunct to CABG

-The 2001 TEC assessment offered the following observations and conclusions (2):
+The 2001 TEC assessment offered the following observations and conclusions about 2 randomized single-blind trials that compared outcomes of patients who underwent CABG alone versus CABG plus TMR2:

-- The TEC Assessment focused on 2 randomized single-blind trials that compared outcomes of patients who underwent CABG alone versus CABG plus TMR.
-While the smaller of the 2 trials, enrolling only 42 patients, showed a trend toward an improved perioperative mortality associated with TMR, this outcome reached statistical significance in the second larger trial, enrolling 266 patients.
+- While the smaller of the 2 trials, enrolling only 42 patients, showed a trend toward an improved perioperative mortality associated with TMR, this outcome was statistically significant in the second larger trial, enrolling 266 patients.
 In this trial, perioperative mortality decreased from 7.5% in the control group to 1.5% in the TMR group.

 - The scientific basis of the improvement in perioperative mortality is unknown, yet the randomized trial was well-designed and conducted at multiple institutions, which supported the conclusions.